meyskens/blog/content/post/vue-js-for-php-people.md

 Now the last demo!
 Why did I add var app= every time?
 Well you can combine Vue.js with methods of other frameworks of even vanilla JS.
 Everything declared in there is accessible via the app variable.
 <script async src="//jsfiddle.net/ovhgdrr9/1/embed/"></script>

+EDIT: on indirect demand of Dirk Mervis I added a filter example that shows real time filtering of a list based on search criteria:
+<script async src="//jsfiddle.net/1wj4v1b2/1/embed/"></script>
+Too bad the `| filter` was removed in Vue.js 2.0 but this one however is more flexible.

 I hope this is a simple and clear overview what Vue.js does!
 It has a lot more to offer but it couldn't all fit in this blog post.